Hydramata/hydramata.github.com/_drafts/vision-statement.md

 - The deposit agreement may differ based on administrative context.
 - The terms of use for the repository will be stated clearly.

-### 5. I want them to describe stuff
+### 5. Hydramata will allow content to be described in varying degrees of detail.

-- There is a default set of fields available for several work types that are included in the reference implementation.
-Any edits to this work type are done by institution.
+- The work type dictates the available form fields for composing or editing metadata.
-- For the reference implementation work types, RDF is optimized to include controlled vocabularies and to support vocabularies expressed as Linked Open Data
+- There will be reference implementations of several work types.
+These reference implementations can be customized or extended by an implementer.
-- The type of work dictates the available metadata fields
+- Creating additional work types will be relatively easy.
-- Any additional work types are able to be added without “too much pain”
+- If a work is enriched with metadata beyond what fields are defined in the work type (e.g. through a batch process) the extra metadata will not be discarded.

 ### 6. I want to organize stuff, for example